4 Ways to Overcome Infidelity Successfully

 What you’re doing is behaving in a manner that will make you unhappy and compound the pain you already feel even more.

-All infidelity can be overcome, although the first time it will hurt you with a much greater intensity.
+You can always overcome infidelity, although the first time it will hurt you with a much greater intensity.
 Don’t simmer in your pain.
 Look ahead and be happy.

-Infidelity is yet another experience that you can learn from, regardless of the outcome with respect to your partner.
+If you overcome infidelity, you’ll get another experience to learn from, regardless of the outcome with respect to your partner.